Para0x/Fahdon---A-Skyrim-Together-Experience/Readme.md

 ### Skyrim Together Reborn

-As it has been wonderfully documented by the STR team already, please continue to: [Skyrim Together Reborn](https://wiki.tiltedphoques.com/tilted-online/guides/client-setup/using-modorganizer2-mo2/skyrim-together-reborn/launching-skyrimtogether-through-mo2) for the initial setup of your STR client.
+As it has been wonderfully documented by the STR team already, please continue to: [Skyrim Together Reborn](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide) for the playguide before continuing with your STR endeavours.
+Be sure to thoroughly read the guide. **Failure to do so will result in a broken game experience.**

-Following your read through of the STR playguide and setup, please do the following to prevent the Address Library error from continuously appearing:
+Following your read through of the STR playguide, please do the following to prevent the Address Library / instant CTD on launch error(s) from repeating:

 > When launching SkyrimTogether within MO2, after you click on "run" -- hold down spacebar until a window appears.
 This is where you will select the SkyrimSE.exe inside your Fahdon Install/Game Root folder.
 Refer to the text below as to why this is imperative.